OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/log-viewer.md

 {% if "OpsHub Migrator for Microsoft Azure DevOps" === space.vars.SITENAME %}
 # Log Settings

-System log helps to view logs for tracking backend activity in {{SITENAME}}.
+System log helps to view logs for tracking backend activity in <code class="expression">space.vars.SITENAME</code>.
 Usually logs are useful when any failure or unusual behavior is detected in integration.
 System log can store logs in 5 different levels.
 Logs will capture information based on logging level set in System log.

 To navigate to System log